 As with all airports — as with all life — things don't go smoothly 100 percent of the time.
-Back in December of 2017, a fire in an underground area that houses electrical systems crippled the airport for days, canceling flights, leaving travelers stranded and costing millions.
+In December 2017, a fire in an underground area that houses electrical systems crippled the airport for days, canceling flights, leaving travelers stranded and costing millions.

 And sometimes, even the best-run operations can be overrun through no fault of their own.
 On Feb.
 4, 2019, the Monday after the New England Patriots and the Los Angeles Rams played in the Super Bowl at Mercedes-Benz Stadium in downtown Atlanta, Hartsfield-Jackson was slammed with fans making their way home.
 Some passengers waited in lines at TSA checkpoints for two hours.

 Nearly 102,000 people were screened that day, an Atlanta record.
 (That 275,000 passengers a day mark is mostly arrivals and those connecting in Atlanta; neither of those groups needs to go through security screening.)